bagder/http2-explained/README.md

 protocol and something about existing implementations and what the future might hold.

+The contents are translated into several different languages.

 See http://daniel.haxx.se/http2/ for the canonical home for this project.

 See https://github.com/bagder/http2-explained for the source code of all book